The Father of Black Aviation.” Anderson lived from 1907 to 1996.

 “Of all things I met a man by the name of Ernest Buehl.
 He was a pilot in the First World War in the German Air Force - he was known as the 'Flying Dutchman.'
 Someone told me that if I went to see that man he would probably help me qualify to get this license.
 Sure enough, when I went to him to talk about it he said, 'Sure, I'll give you instruction.'
 He gave me instruction in spins, steep turns, and perfected me so I could go take a flight check for the Transport license.

 Besides training Anderson, Ernie also sold an airplane to Dr. Albert Forsythe and provided him with some initial instruction.
 Forsythe was a black physician from Atlantic City who had had to go to Canada to get get away from U.S. racism so that he could pursue a medical degree.
 After purchasing the airplane from Ernie, Forsythe sought out Anderson, who gave him some additional lessons.
 The two of them, Anderson and Forsythe then set out on a coast to coast, round trip flight across the U.S., becoming the first blacks to accomplish this.
 The two of them made this flight a deliberate protest against racism.
 On another flight, in 1934, Anderson and Forsythe visited Tuskegee, where he met several people who would later become involved in setting up a Civilian Pilot Training Program for black men who wanted to become pilots.
 When Tuskegee was ready to start their program in 1940, Anderson was invited to go there to be their Chief Flight Instructor.
+Anderson designed the training program, and he designed and build Moton Field to house the program.

 “The first thing she said was, 'I always heard colored people couldn't fly airplanes, but I see you're flying all around here.'
 And then she said, 'I'm just going to have to take a flight with you.'
 Of course all her escorts ran out there and they were all very much opposed to it - 'No Mrs. Roosevelt!
 You can't do that!'
 Well she just made up her mind she was going to do it and got in the airplane.
 You don't argue with the First Lady, so we took off and made the flight, and then when we got back down she said, 'Well, I see you can fly all right!'
 It wasn't long after that that President Roosevelt's administration decided to have this program called the 'Tuskegee Experiment.'“

 The “Tuskegee Experiment” was set up to see if it was possible to train black pilots for military service.
 This event was dramatized in a 1996 Hollywood movie, the Tuskegee Airmen, with Lawrence Fishburne.
-Anderson’s training was said to have “touched many thousands of the nation's military and civilian pilots, such as, General Benjamin O. Davis, Jr., General Daniel "Chappie" James, Colonel Herbert Carter and other Tuskegee Airmen during the Tuskegee Experiment.”
+Anderson’s training was said to have “touched many thousands of the nation's military and civilian pilots, such as, General Benjamin O. Davis, Jr., General Daniel "Chappie" James, Colonel Herbert Carter, and other Tuskegee Airmen during the Tuskegee Experiment.”

 In a “learning guide” designed to be used with the movie Tuskegee Airmen, the following background is given: